 News + Current Work

-2024 promises another busy year starting with Arthouse Gallery’s annual Summer show followed by a group exhibition at George Place.
-Colin will take part in a residency at Fowlers Gap in May, with In The Field Artist Workshops and also has work included in the about-place / about-face exhibition at Caloundra Regional Gallery in May.
+2024 was a busy year for Colin, starting with Arthouse Gallery’s annual Summer show followed by a group exhibition at George Place.
+Colin also took part in a residency at Fowlers Gap in May, with In The Field Artist Workshops and had work included in the about-place / about-face exhibition at Caloundra Regional Gallery in May.